-Ruruanga Reserve The Ruruanga Reserve spans the Ruruanga Stream east of Stoneham Walk between Bell Street and Plunket Street.
+Ruruanga Reservespans the Ruruanga Stream east of Stoneham Walk between Bell Street and Plunket Street.
 Although separately named, the Reserve is managed as part of Prideaux Park.

 One footbridge crosses Ruruanga Stream in the Reserve.
 It is close to Bell Street and provides pedestrian access to the northern stream bank from Fenton Mill Road